-The SRIA was developed by mapping and compiling circular economy objectives in the EU by analysing the current state-of-the-art and conducting extensive stakeholder consultation.
-Analysing the current state-of-the-art involved the mapping of existing circular economy research and innovation programmes in the EU and internationally and interviewing key experts and programme owners involved in such programmes.
+The first step of this task involved comprehensively mapping and compiling circular economy objectives in the EU by analysing the current state-of-the-art and conducting extensive stakeholder consultation.
+This involved the mapping of existing circular economy research and innovation programmes in the EU and internationally and interviewing key experts and programme owners involved in such programmes.
 A case study analysis was also conducted on European joint programmes to identify relevant lessons learned for the SRIA's joint programmes.
+These activities were completed as part of two preceding CICERONE project tasks (summarised in D1.2 Report on current state of the art understanding the Circular Economy and D1.5 Synthesis report on performance and coverage assessment of existing CE RI programmes).